adawenour/-enterprise-software/README.md

 Working on building an application focused on businesses and enterprises.

--Rapid prototyping through branch management and an iteration process.
+-Rapid prototyping through branch management and iterations.